sam-w-yellin/volatile-int-blog/content/posts/dependency-inversion-c.md

 ---
-title: "Dependency inversion in C: struct-of-function-pointers and building libraries"
+title: "Dependency inversion in C"
 date: 2025-11-16T12:00:00-08:00
 draft: false
 tags: ["C","architecture","embedded", "dependency", "inversion"]
 ---

-# Dependency Inversion in Embedded C Without Runtime Polymorphism
+Suppose we’re developing a system in need of a logging facility.
+The logger needs two APIs:

+1. An initialization function that accepts a module name to prepend to each log message.
+2. A log function that accepts a message to log.

+A naïve implementation might couple the logger directly to a specific output, like stdout.
+But this has a serious drawback - it's very difficult to change the logging interface for a given component.
+What if we wanted a component to sometimes log to stdout, and sometimes log to a file?
+What if we are working on an embedded platform and need to emit log messages via UART or SPI, or some other serial interface?

 A common mistake in embedded software architecture is coupling hardware implementation details too closely to the business rules of the application.
-This creates brittle code that is difficult to port to new systems with identical high-level semantics but different physical interfaces.
+This creates brittle code that is difficult to port to new systems with identical high-level logic but differences in the presentation layer.

 The solution is **dependency inversion**: high-level policies should not depend on low-level details.
 This topic has been covered extensively elsewhere, so here’s the short version: lower-level components must conform to an interface defined at a higher level.
 Control still flows from high to low abstraction layers, but the *dependencies* flow upward—high-level code is unaware of how the interface is concretely implemented.

 Languages with full runtime polymorphism natively support this.
 C does not.
 There is no virtual function table or class hierarchy.
 But a vtable is just a table of function pointers—something C *can* express.
 So in C, we provide our own layer of indirection using structs of function pointers.

-Let’s ground this in an example.

-## A Simple Logging Interface

-Suppose we’re designing a logging facility.
-The system needs two APIs:

-1. An initialization function that accepts a module name to prepend to each log message.
-2. A log function that accepts a message to log.

-A naïve embedded implementation might tightly couple these to a specific implementation - such as logging to stdout.
-But this has a serious drawback - its very difficult to change the logging interface for a given component.
-What if we wanted a component to sometimes log to stdout, and sometimes log to a file?
-The indirection through an interface provides this flexibility.
+Let’s dig into our logger example.
+The naive implementation might be structure like this, with the a component utilizing a logger containing a direct or transitive dependency on a specific logger implementation:
+{{< mermaid >}}
+graph TD
+    Main --> Worker
+    Worker --> StdoutLogger
+{{< /mermaid >}}

+Dependency inversion frees components from needing to know the details of how logging is implemented.
+The resulting architecture looks as follows:
+{{< mermaid >}}
+graph TD
+    Main --> Worker
+    Main --> StdoutLogger
+    Main --> FileLogger
+    Worker --> LoggerInterface
+    StdoutLogger --> LoggerInterface
+    FileLogger --> LoggerInterface
+{{< /mermaid >}}

+It's worth a note that it is totally fine - and in fact expected - that `main` depends on the low-level details.
+Ideally, `main` - or whatever the entry point for your application is - should be the centralized location where all concrete implementations are defined and injected into the more abstract components.

 ## Defining the Interface
 So, let's define an abstract interface—implemented via function pointers and let the high-level component code depend only on that.